Amber-Abuah/Voxel-3D-CNN/README.md

 ## 3D CNN for Voxel Classification

 A Python app capable of identifying and classifying a subset of 3D models with a validation accuracy of 83% from the [ShapeNet](https://shapenet.org/) dataset.

-For this project, the [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) was used to train a 3D Convolution Neural Network.
+For this project, the [ShapeNetCore](https://huggingface.co/datasets/ShapeNet/ShapeNetCore) was used to train a 3D Convolutional Neural Network.
 Each 3D model is represented as voxels on a 256x256x256 grid.

 Each voxel grid object is stored as a binvox file which renders as such:
 ![chair](https://github.com/user-attachments/assets/5ad14c3b-1555-41f8-ad64-15856505162d)